 - The Fund has signed many agreements at the WEF.
 Which of them are the most important and significant?

-- In total, at the WEF, we signed 15 agreements with a total volume of 45 billion rubles of investments only from the Development Fund of the Far East.
-The total volume of projects that we enter is 450 billion rubles.
-The largest projects are the construction of the Nakhodka Mineral Fertilizer Plant and the development of the Malmyzh copper-porphyry deposit in the Khabarovsk Territory.
-Often promising agreements of intent with a distant horizon are signed at forums, in our case all agreements are very mature.
-I am convinced that all the investments that are declared in them will be made by us in the next year or two.
-The Fifth WEF is a forum of maturity for us, a forum of large projects.
-The bar is set incredibly high, but we will work to get better results at the sixth WEF.
+- In total, at the WEF, we signed 15 agreements totaling 45 billion rubles of investment from the Far East Development Fund alone.
+The total volume of projects that we are entering into is 450 billion rubles.
+The largest projects are the construction of the Nakhodka mineral fertilizer plant and the development of the Malmyzh porphyry copper deposit in the Khabarovsk Territory.
+Often, promising agreements of intent with a distant horizon are signed at forums, in our case all agreements are very mature.
+I am convinced that all the investments announced in them will be made by us in the next year or two.
+The fifth EEF is a forum of maturity for us, a forum for large projects.
+The bar has been set incredibly high, but we will work hard to arrive with even better results by the sixth WEF.

 - What is the situation with the investment climate in the Far East, especially with the attraction of foreign investments?